 Belonging, 2022

-Belonging is a site-specific contemporary art installation by Alex Lark.
-Created amongst the sand dunes of Port Melbourne where members of the artist’s family arrived a generation before by boat after their homeland was seized following World War II.
+Belonging is a site-specific installation created amongst the sand dunes of Port Melbourne where members of the artist’s family arrived a generation before by boat after their homeland was seized following World War II.

 Watch the video: